 - Enjoy! :D

-Instructions for Linux / MacOS users
+Instructions for Linux users (and slightly geekier MacOS users)

 Thanks go to [BryanC] for adapting the instructions to Linux.
 Should work under MacOS and other UNIX-like OSes as well.